Periodontal Treatment Rock Hill SC

 If we detect gum problems early enough, our hygienist will do a regular cleaning and review oral hygiene practices you should be using at home.

-When we diagnose Periodontal Disease, we recommend a special cleaning called Scaling and Root Planing.
+When we diagnose Periodontal Disease, we recommend a deep cleaning called Scaling and Root Planing.

 Scaling and Root Planing